 The Silent Chain: Sugar → Nerve Damage → Injury → Infection

-Diabetic foot complications almost always follow the same path, and understanding each stage helps you spot the danger early.
+Diabetic foot complications almost always follow the same path.
+Knowing each stage helps you spot the danger early.

 Step 2 — Nerve damage (diabetic neuropathy).
 The most dangerous turning point.
 Up to half of all people with diabetes develop nerve damage.
 When your foot nerves are affected, you lose sensation — you may not feel a cut, a blister, or even a stone in your shoe.
 Toes can curl, and dry, cracked skin lets bacteria in.